 Ms. Saeko is the homeroom teacher for the Protagonist and others.
 She is very popular with the students.
 She plays a small role in the SEBEC route of the game, helping protect the students of St. Hermelin in the real world, and appearing as an apparition in Maki's world.In the Snow Queen Quest, she is possessed by a malevolent spirit inhabiting the Snow Queen mask, who plans on sacrificing her as a way to bring about the Eternal Night.
-The spirit is eventually revealed to be Tomomi Fujimori, Saeko's best friend from her high school days.Interesting enough, her NA last name, while unnecessary, is also something of a backhanded Woolseyism of her Japanese last name, which is somewhat generic, so "Smith" would be a fair analogue.
-Aside from her name, she is also unedited (aside from the Snow Queen quest, which is missing from the NA version)
+The spirit is eventually revealed to be Tomomi Fujimori, Saeko's best friend from her high school days.Interesting enough, her last name in the original NA release, while unnecessary, is also something of a backhanded Woolseyism of her Japanese last name, which is roughly analogous to "Smith" as a generic last name.
+Aside from her name, she is also unedited (aside from the Snow Queen quest, which was missing from the original NA version).

 Vice Principal Hanya (Dean Harding)Vice Principal Hanya, known in Revelations: Persona and Persona 2 as Dean/Principal Harding, is the Vice-Principal of St. Hermelin High School.
 Unlike Principal Ooishi, Hanya hardly cares for his students and is concerned only with enforcing rules and evading lawsuits.
 He is detested by everyone at school.
 His students nickname him "Hamya", a reference to how unnecessarily crazy he gets about even the most minor infractions.
 In Japanese, it's "Hannya," a play on his name (a Hannya is a demon from Japanese folklore).He was mostly unaltered in the original NA release, though his name was changed, and he is instead nicknamed "Darth Harding" by the students.He returns in the second game as the principle of the main characters' school.
 Tropes related to him in those games can be found on the respective page.

 Chisato Kasai (Selina)A student who went missing two months ago, believed to have eloped with her boyfriend Yosuke.
 In truth, she was lured into the other world by Maki, where Aki met her and made her into the Harem Queen.
 When the party arrives in the Karma Palace, Maki discovers that she never really loved Yosuke, she just wanted him because Maki loved him as well.